Mexican drug war: Andrés Manuel López Obrador

-Andrés Manuel López Obrador, of the center-left Morena party, took office in 2018.
+Andrés Manuel López Obrador, of the left-wing Morena party, took office in 2018.
 One of his campaign promises was to grant amnesty to Mexicans coerced into drug production and trafficking.
 His administration stressed that this would not apply to cartel members, but to poor farmers, coerced laborers, and young people jailed for drug possession.
 López Obrador argued that previous strategies ignored social inequalities and left communities vulnerable.
 His strategy was described with the phrase "Abrazos, no balazos" ('hugs, not bullets'), emphasizing welfare spending, scholarships, and youth employment programs, with security policy directed by Rosa Icela Rodríguez (Secretariat of Security and Civilian Protection), Alejandro Gertz Manero (Attorney General), and Luis Cresencio Sandoval (National Defense).

-In January 2019, López Obrador declared "the end of the Mexican war on drugs", stating that his administration would focus on reducing spending and direct its military and police efforts primarily on stopping oil theft rings—locally called huachicoleros— that targeted the Mexican state-owned company Pemex.
+In January 2019, López Obrador declared "the end of the Mexican war on drugs", stating that his administration would focus on reducing spending and direct its military and police efforts primarily on stopping oil theft rings—locally called huachicoleros—that targeted the Mexican state-owned company Pemex.
 In May 2019, the Mexican National Guard was created, merging units of the Federal Police, military police, Navy, the Chief of Staff's Guard, and other security agencies.
 While initially envisioned as a civilian-led force, it was eventually placed under the control of the Secretariat of National Defense (SEDENA), which triggered criticism for continuing military deployment despite López Obrador's pledge to withdraw the Army from the streets.

 Drug-related violence remained at previous levels during the first months of López Obrador's presidency.
 In October 2019, a National Guard operation in Culiacán, Sinaloa to capture Ovidio Guzmán López, responding to a U.S. extradition request, failed after cartel gunmen took hostages and forced his release.
 Guzmán was released after approximately 700 cartel enforcers took multiple hostages, including the housing unit where military families live in Culiacán.
 López Obrador defended the decision to release Guzmán López, arguing it prevented further loss of life, and insisted that he wanted to avoid more massacres, and that even though they underestimated the cartel's forces and ability to respond, the criminal process against Ovidio is still ongoing.
 Guzmán López was captured in a 2023 operation and extradited to the U.S.

 The strategy of avoiding armed confrontations while drug organizations have continued violent altercations has been controversial.
 The Jalisco New Generation Cartel (CJNG) expanded aggressively during López Obrador's presidency, and its territorial disputes were linked to significant increases in homicide rates in Colima, Zacatecas, Guanajuato, and Jalisco.
 In July 2022, authorities captured Rafael Caro-Quintero, a former leader of the Guadalajara Cartel.

 Despite his campaign promises, military deployments and expenditures have risen, with troop levels 76% higher and defense spending up 87% between 2012 and 2022.
 While deployments expanded, available data indicate a more restrained operational role, with fewer confrontations and seizures, alongside new duties such as infrastructure projects and vaccine distribution.
 Under U.S. pressure, the National Guard has been increasingly deployed to stem migrant flows from Central America.